-- A. The minimum lot area shall be ten acres. - B. Not more than ten dwelling units per acre for elderly housing shall be allowed. - C. The maximum number of units in an elderly housing development shall not exceed fifty per 10-acre lot.
-Accessory and community buildings shall not be considered housing units. - D. Housing units shall have a maximum of two bedrooms and shall be specifically designed for the occupancy of the elderly. - E. The maximum number of attached units shall not exceed four.
+- A. The minimum lot area shall be ten acres [with no more than two housing units per acre (Amended 2023)]. - B. [Deleted 2023] - C. Accessory and community buildings shall not be considered housing units.
+[Amended 2023] - D. Housing units shall have a maximum of two bedrooms and shall be specifically designed for the occupancy of the elderly. - E. The maximum number of attached units shall not exceed four.
 Where housing units are under one common roof, the following standards shall apply: - 1.
 In the attached units, firewalls shall separate each unit. - 2.
-[Fire detection systems, designed to standards from the most current edition of NFPA life safety code

-- as adopted by the State of New Hampshire, are required in all attached units Amended 2008] - 3.
-[Fire suppression systems, designed to standards from the most current edition of NFPA life safety code as adopted by the State of New Hampshire, are required in all attached units Amended 2008] - F. All construction must comply with the Architectural Barrier-Free design code for the State of New Hampshire and New Hampshire Fire Safety Codes. - G. Minimum green space shall be thirty-five percent of the total site acreage. - H. Minimum lot frontage shall be seventy-five feet on Class II, IV, or V roadway. - I. Minimum setbacks shall be thirty-five feet at the front yard and twenty-five feet at the side and rear yards. - J. As a requirement for elderly housing, there shall be one parking space for every dwelling. - K. The site plan shall show a designated area for additional parking to be provided based on one space for every four dwelling units. - L. All roads shall be built to Town road standards. - M. The design and site layout of the proposal shall consider such factors as energy usage, scenic views, natural areas, and recreational opportunities.
+[Fire detection systems, designed to standards from the most current edition of NFPA life safety code as adopted by the State of New Hampshire, are required in all attached units - Amended 2008] - 3.
+[Fire suppression systems, designed to standards from the most current edition of NFPA life safety code as adopted by the State of New Hampshire, are required in all attached units Amended 2008] - F. All construction must comply with the Architectural Barrier-Free design code for the State of New Hampshire and New Hampshire Fire Safety Codes. - G. Minimum green space shall be thirty-five percent of the total site acreage. - H. Minimum lot frontage shall be seventy-five feet on Class II, IV, or V roadway. - I. Minimum setbacks shall be thirty-five feet at the front yard and twenty-five feet at the side and rear yards. - J. As a requirement for elderly housing, there shall be one parking space for every dwelling. - K. The site plan shall show a designated area for additional parking to be provided based on one space for every four dwelling units.

+- L. All roads shall be built to Town road standards. - M. The design and site layout of the proposal shall consider such factors as energy usage, scenic views, natural areas, and recreational opportunities.
 The design shall accommodate and encourage pedestrian access throughout the site. - N. Building types and styles, including exterior and unit arrangements, shall be suitable and appropriate for their intended purpose, in light of the size and scale of the project, the prominence and the visibility of the proposed project in the community, the surrounding neighborhood, and other relevant factors. - O. The development shall be landscaped to be integrated with the Town.
-The perimeter of the development shall be landscaped with a sufficient buffer strip to minimize its intrusion on neighboring land uses. - $\underline{303.6}$ The proposed use shall be subject to the provisions of the Site Plan review regulations of the Town of Loudon.

-303.7 - The Planning Board may review all condominiums, homeowner association maintenance agreements, and operational documents through legal counsel to ensure that both the Town and the residents are guaranteed adequate and appropriate services.
+The perimeter of the development shall be landscaped with a sufficient buffer strip to minimize its intrusion on neighboring land uses. - $\underline{303.6}$ The proposed use shall be subject to the provisions of the Site Plan review regulations of the Town of Loudon. - $\underline{303.7}$ The Planning Board may review all condominiums, homeowner association maintenance agreements, and operational documents through legal counsel to ensure that both the Town and the residents are guaranteed adequate and appropriate services.